sowjanyakake5/Data-Analysis-Porfolio-Projects/README.md

 *	How digital media could affect their marketing tactics?

 ### Movie data Correlation in Python:
+Analyzed the Movie Industry Data set from Kaggle and perform the correlation analysis on few features:
+* Which features are impacting the gross of the movie?
+* company, budget or genre?

 ### Roller Coaster DB analysis: